Hannibal Hamlin: Vice presidency (1861–1865)

-Hamlin was nominated by the Republican Party to serve as Vice President of the United States in the 1860 presidential election on a ticket with former Representative Abraham Lincoln.
+Hamlin was nominated by the Republican Party for Vice President of the United States in the 1860 presidential election on a ticket with former Representative Abraham Lincoln, the presidential nominee.
 Given that Lincoln was from Illinois, a vice presidential nominee from Maine provided regional balance.
 As a former Democrat, Hamlin could persuade other anti-slavery Democrats that joining the Republican Party was the only way to ensure slavery's demise.

-Hamlin and Lincoln were not close personally but had a good working relationship.
+Hamlin and Lincoln were not close personally, but had a good working relationship.
 At the time, the vice president was part of the legislative branch in his role as president of the Senate and did not attend cabinet meetings; Hamlin did not regularly visit the White House.
 Mary Todd Lincoln and Hamlin disliked each other.
 For his part, Hamlin complained, "I am only a fifth wheel of a coach and can do little for my friends."

 He had little influence in the Lincoln administration, although he urged both the Emancipation Proclamation and the arming of Black Americans.
-He strongly supported Joseph Hooker's appointment as commander of the Army of the Potomac, which ended in failure at the Battle of Chancellorsville.
+He strongly supported Joseph Hooker's appointment as commander of the Army of the Potomac, which failed at the Battle of Chancellorsville.

 Beginning in 1860, Hamlin was a member of Company A of the Maine State Guard, a militia unit.
 When the company was called up in the summer of 1864, militia leaders informed Hamlin that because of his position as vice president, he did not have to take part in the muster.
 He opted to serve, arguing that he could set an example by doing the duty expected of any citizen, and the only concession made because of his office was that he was quartered with the officers.
-He reported to Fort McClary in July, initially taking part in routine assignments including guard duty, and later taking over as company cook.
-He was promoted to corporal during his service, and mustered out with the rest of his unit in mid-September.
+He reported to Fort McClary, in Kittery, in July, initially taking part in routine assignments including guard duty, and later taking over as company cook.
+He was promoted to corporal during his service and mustered out with the rest of his unit in mid-September.

+In 1862, Hamlin presided over the impeachment trial in the Senate of Judge West Hughes Humphreys.

 In June 1864, the Republicans and War Democrats joined to form the National Union Party.
 Although Lincoln was renominated, War Democrat Andrew Johnson of Tennessee was named to replace Hamlin as Lincoln's running mate.
 Lincoln was seeking to broaden his base of support and was also looking ahead to Southern Reconstruction, at which Johnson had proven himself adept as military governor of occupied Tennessee.
 Hamlin, by contrast, was an ally of the Northern "Radical Republicans" (who later impeached Johnson).
 Lincoln and Johnson were elected in November 1864, and Hamlin's term expired on March 4, 1865.
+Hamlin swore Johnson in as Vice President.
+Johnson, who was drunk, subsequently gave an incoherent speech.